germainkevinbusiness/CollapsingTopBarCompose/README.md

 # How to use this library

-Basic usage is shown below, for a more elaborate example check out the [sample app](https://github.com/germainkevinbusiness/CollapsingTopBarCompose/blob/master/app/src/main/java/com/germainkevin/collapsingtopbarcompose/MainActivity.kt)
+The below example is a basic example, for a more elaborate example check out the [sample app](https://github.com/germainkevinbusiness/CollapsingTopBarCompose/blob/master/app/src/main/java/com/germainkevin/collapsingtopbarcompose/MainActivity.kt)
 .